Yandy Díaz Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.

-- The Astros have a 3.81 team ERA that ranks third across all league pitching staffs.
+- The Astros have a 3.81 team ERA that ranks third across all MLB pitching staffs.

-- His last time out came on Sunday against the Oakland Athletics, when the righty tossed 5 2/3 innings, surrendering two earned runs while giving up just one hit.
+- His last time out was on Sunday against the Oakland Athletics, when the righty tossed six innings, surrendering two earned runs while allowing six hits.

-- In 19 games this season, the 26-year-old has amassed an ERA of 4.32, with 8.3 strikeouts per nine innings.
-Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.